code-souvenirs/needy-ghost-theme/README.md

 It would make me glad and excited if I see Needy ghost theme as your choice for blog theme.
 Drop a mail with link to your live URL and message if any at {jachauhan} {at} {gmail} {dotcom}.

-I would be happy to add theme here !!
+I would be happy to add that information here !!

 Currently use by: